Golf Handicap Index® Explained

 To put it simply, handicaps are equalizers.

-A golf handicap index is a numerical measure of a golfer’s potential ability and is expressed as a number with one decimal point (e.g. 21.4).
+A Handicap Index is a numerical measure of a golfer’s potential ability and is expressed as a number with one decimal point (e.g. 21.4).

-The Golf Handicap Information Network (GHIN) is the database application that you enter your golf scores into and that re-calculates your handicap index on a daily basis.
-When you join a NCGA member golf club, you will get an official USGA GHIN # (typically 6-8 digits).
+The World Handicap System (WHS) is the database application that you enter your golf scores into and that re-calculates your handicap index on a daily basis.
+When you join a NCGA member golf club, you will get a Handicap Index ID# (typically 6-8 digits).
 This is your unique system identifier for use when you enter or lookup scores.

 The United States Golf Association (USGA) is the authoritative source of handicap index calculation methodology in the U.S. Effective January 1,2020, there is a new, unified World Handicap System with several new changes.